top of page

 2. "Moral Gratitude", Journal of Applied Philosophy (early view).

 3. "Expressive Duties Are Demandable and Enforceable", Oxford Studies in Normative Ethics, vol. 14, edited by Mark Timmons, (Oxford: Oxford University Press, 2024).
+(For a summary and discussion at New Work in Philosophy, see here.)

 4. "Reciprocity, Inequality, and Unsuccessful Rescues", Utilitas vol. 36, no. 1 (2024): 64-82